oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 ```

 If we have several requirement mappings with the same requirement name (i.e.
-for the key of the requirement mapping) that means that each requirement
+as the key of the requirement mapping) that means that each requirement
 assignment is mapped separately (in the order they appear in the list).
 If there is only one requirement mapping with a certain requirement name
-(i.e. for the key of the requirement mapping) then it means that all
+(i.e. as the key of the requirement mapping) then it means that all
 requirements assignments of that requirement are mapped to the same
 target requirement(s).